Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Many-particle position variance

 \section{Many-particle position variance}

-The main text contains the results of the many-particle position variance which determines how the interference of the longitudinal and transversal fragmentations develops during the tunneling process.
+The main text contains the results of the many-particle position variance which exhibits the impact of interference of the longitudinal and transversal fragmentations developed during the tunneling process.
 Here we present the mathematical formula of the many-particle position variance.
 The time-dependent variance per particle of an operator, $\hat{A}$, is determined by the combination of the expectation values of $\hat{A}$ and $\hat{A}^2$.
-The expectation value of $\hat{A}$ $=\sum_{j=1}^N \hat{a}({r_j})$ depends only on the one-body operators.
-Also the value of $\hat{A}^2$ is ${\hat{A}}^2=\sum_{j=1}^N\hat{a}^2({r_j})+\sum_{j<k}2\hat{a}({r_j})\hat{a}({r_k})$.
-Consequently, the variance is expressed as \cite{Alon2019bs}
+The expectation value of $\hat{A}$ $=\sum_{j=1}^N \hat{a}({r_j})$ depends only on one-body operator.
+On the other hand, ${\hat{A}}^2=\sum_{j=1}^N\hat{a}^2({r_j})+\sum_{j<k}2\hat{a}({r_j})\hat{a}({r_k})$ consists of one-body and two-body operators.
+Consequently, the variance is expressed as \cite{Alon2019b_s} {S\arabic{equation}} where $\{\phi_j(\textbf{r}; t)\}$ are the natural orbitals, $\{n_j(t)\}$ the natural occupations, and $\rho_{jpkq}(t)$ are the elements of the reduced two-particle density matrix,